 Shemini Atzeret (or Shmini Atzeret) is a Jewish holiday dedicated to the love of God.
-Simchat Torah marks the end of the Sukkot (or Sukkoth) festival and is the day on which the yearly cycle of readings from the Torah ends and a new reading cycle begins.
+Together with Simchat Torah, it marks the end of the Sukkot (or Sukkoth) festival and is the day on which the yearly cycle of readings from the Torah ends and a new reading cycle begins.

 What do people do?